 Premium free trial

 Guess what happens if you forget to cancel your subscription in time.
-Yes, the worst case scenario is that you’d be charged for an annual plan.
-This could mean $70-$90 off your bank account.
-In the best case scenario, you’d pay for a monthly plan, which is usually around $10.
+Yes, the worst-case scenario is the VPN charging you for an annual plan.
+That’s around $70-$90 off your bank account.
+Alternatively, you’d pay for a monthly plan, which is usually about $10.
 Still, your free trial could end up with a VPN price tag on it.

 Paid or Premium VPN pricing

-VPN providers usually have 3-4 pricing plans or subscriptions for you.
+Premium VPN providers come in a wide variety of pricing plans.
 The most popular plans are the following:

 - 1-month: $7-$13